MTG/essentia/doc/sphinxdoc/installing.rst

 To avoid import errors on these systems, specify the correct path in ``waf configure`` using a ``--pythondir`` flag or the ``PYTHONDIR`` environmental variable.
 For example, on Ubuntu 20.10 the correct path for the default Python 3.8 is ``/usr/local/lib/python3.8/dist-packages/``.

+Alterantively, you can also configure the PYTHONPATH variable to include the `/usr/local/lib/python3/dist-packages/` path in the list of Python 3 `module search paths <https://docs.python.org/3/tutorial/modules.html#the-module-search-path>`_.

 Running tests (optional)